 The NLRB decision was the union shop steward didn’t lose protection under NLRA Section 8(a)(3) and (1) of the National Labor Relations Act, despite being profane, loud, obnoxious and disrespectful.
 The supervisor had to cease and desist with the protection order and any potential lawsuit.
 This is a classic example of how a conversation can go wrong between a union representative and the employer.
 Tempers flare, and things are usually said wrong in a fit of anger.

-There are limitations as to what can be said, even in the heat of negotiations, while addressing grievances or when dealing with work issues.
+There are limitations to employers rights against unions in so far as to what can be said, even in the heat of negotiations, while addressing grievances or when dealing with work issues.
 The unions take the position that union officials should not see disciplinary action because it would interfere in their ability to represent employees vigorously.
 Union websites talk about an “equality rule” as if it is a law, but it’s not.
 The equality rule the union claims says that union advocates and the manager that are attending a grievance meeting are engaged as equal parties who oppose each other.
 The unions are essentially saying the shop stewards are elevated to a managerial level for purposes of discussing employee issues.

 “Robust debate” is a term that refers to strong language that union officials are allowed to use when talking to management.
 The Supreme Court ruled that robust debate is protected.
 It includes strong, uncivil, and uncontrolled discussion, and even insulting and abusive language.
 Even profanity is not considered abusive.